stkao05/line-ai/README.md

 user: Great, now let’s update the frontend to use the new message types.
 ```

-2. Handling knowledge gaps
+_Handling knowledge gaps_

 LLMs may have outdated knowledge of tools and frameworks.
 For example, the OpenAI Codex model has knowledge of Autogen 2.x, whereas the latest Autogen is 7.x.
 To bridge this gap, I sometimes:

 - Include an LLM‑friendly text export of the relevant docs in context.
-- Provide the library source code and let the LLM infer usage.
+- Point the code agent where the library source code is and let the LLM infer usage.

 ```
 I’d like to extend the current agent to add routing: a router agent inspects the user question and selects one of three branches: